sictweb/bti425-2020/graded-work/assign3.md

 ### Doing the work, project #2 (components)

 As noted above, this project #2 enables you to work with local (in-memory) data and Angular components.
+It also enables you to begin working with *routing* and *services* in a light-touch manner.

 ( more to come )